VaibKS/odin-recipes/README.md

 # odin-recipes
-This project is just to test out my learnings of html and is just for learning and Educational purpose.
+This project is just to test out my learnings of html through The Odin Project and is just for learning and Educational purpose.

 In this project I am going to implement basic html tags such as <p>, <a>, <img> and heading tags and list tags such as <ol> and <ul>.